 When managing your work-from-home employees, it may be more time-efficient to just jump on a quick call, hammer them with edits and click off, but in the long run, you’re killing your team's performance.
 While this type of call is sometimes needed, it is also important to take an extra 5-10 minutes to continually build rapport and see how your employees are doing mentally (some helpful questions are provided below).
 Building rapport builds trust which is essential for continually driving outputs.

-We’ve all seen Zoom stock spike and there’s a reason - with 60% percent of communication being non-verbal, video chat helps add that extra layer of context that often gets missed on phone calls or emails.
-However, you shouldn’t just stop there, keeping all team members in-the-loop is essential for morale and productivity.
+Zoom has become a household name, and it's no surprise why - with 60% percent of communication being non-verbal, video chat helps add that extra layer of context that often gets missed on phone calls or emails.
+However, you shouldn’t just stop there, keeping all team members in the loop is essential for morale and productivity.
 They need to communicate and access one another easily.

 - Google Hangouts